 Being sober now in the holiday times has been an interesting experience to say the least, and it still isn’t even fully over.
-It has been fantastic hanging out with the guys and having the community of families and friends who all care and want to come together.
+It has been fantastic hanging out with the guys and having a community of families and friends who all care and want to come together.
+I’ve realized my sober outlook is much brighter than my past one.

 Looking forward and reflecting on how future holiday seasons may go has also been a big concept for me.
 Both future and past have become something to ponder as they seem equally important for me in the long run.
 In the past I can see all of the feelings, thoughts, emotions, and separation that was either caused by me or as a result of my actions.
 Every holiday was never enough, every year and every person never lived up to my selfish expectations.
 That was honestly the real issue with my past, expectations.
 I had expected so much from my family, my friends, my relatives, and my life that I was always unhappy and let down by everything and everyone in my life.
 In reality this was a greater problem with my life in general, but was amplified by all the expectations that I would put on the holiday season.